robertjhkay/azure-database-migration674/README.md

 ![Creating a Backup of the Production Database](./images/SSMS-Backup.png)

-- Once the backup was completed, it was stored in 'C:\Program Files\Microsoft SQL Server\MSSQL16.MSSQLSERVER\MSSQL\Backup/'.
+- Once the backup was completed, it was stored in `C:\Program Files\Microsoft SQL Server\MSSQL16.MSSQLSERVER\MSSQL\Backup/`.
 - The file was then uploaded to a storage container within Microsoft Azure.
 - I set up another virtual machine to act as the development environment.
 I installed SQL Server and SSMS just as I did on the production environment.
 I then downloaded the backup file and loaded it into SSMS.